-In partnership with the Pennsylvania Council on the Arts and the York County Economic Alliance (YCEA) and with funding support from the J. William Warehime Foundation, the Creative Accelerator program offers small business consulting, creative mentorship and grants for artists and creators in York County.
+In partnership with the Pennsylvania Council on the Arts and the York County Economic Alliance (YCEA) and with funding support from the J. William Warehime Foundation, the Creative Accelerator program offers small business consulting, creative mentorship and grants for artists and creators in York, Adams, Franklin and Fulton Counties.

 Based on our data from 2020 and 2021, our ongoing Racial Equity work, and a workgroup of local artist leaders and liaisons, the CAYC has created a new format for the distribution of these resources to artists in our region.

 In order to connect artists with valuable business and skill building services, as well as create more authentic relationships between artists in our community, the path to connecting to resources from the Cultural Alliance will no longer start with a written application.
 We will be empowering a team of Navigators, hired and trained by the Cultural Alliance, to work with artists seeking resources for an idea.
 These Navigators will provide business development resources, advice and insight into their development plan, as well as work with the artist to submit their application for a request of $500-$2500 in grant funds if their idea has been green-lit for funding (most awards average under $2,000.)

 Log into our Grants Portal and fill our a Letter of Interest (a simple form which lets us know who you are and what types of resources you are looking for), and we will pair you with a Navigator to get you started on your next steps.

 - Pairing with a mentor from Susquehanna SCORE, Small Business Development Center, YCEA or CAYC Navigator

 - Small Business Workshops in-person and online through YCEA and SCORE